 I congratulated her on her growing self-awareness, and for reaching out for help.
 Self-awareness is an essential first step and deciding to change is a vital second!
-And her story illustrates why boundaries are so crucial in creating a happy life.
+Her story illustrates why boundaries are so crucial in creating a happy life.
 Without them, we flounder.
 With boundaries, we provide ourselves with a sacred space to live our truth and be ourselves.

 From People Pleasing to Being Authentically YOU!